LucasCasaril/Two-Body-Problem/README.md

 The main file is "two-body-problem.py".

-In this file, you can choose with integration method to use.
+In this file, you can choose the integration method to use.
 But remember to comment the other ones.
 The integration methods are listed below:

     Euler's Method - "eulers_method.py"